Skip to Content

 Both icons are a must-see, with many guests wanting photos of and with these in the background.

-The Tree of Life is stunning, although clearly not a real tree.
+The Tree of Life is stunning, although not a real tree.
 Nonetheless, its animal carvings in the trunk and projections in the evening are quite beautiful.
+Plus It’s Tough to Be a Bug takes place in the roots of the tree – how fun!

 Cinderella’s Castle takes the cake in my opinion, though.

-One could argue it’s the main beacon of magic, since Magic Kingdom was the first park at Disney World.
+One could argue it’s the main beacon of magic since Magic Kingdom was the first park at Disney World.

-It’s the first thing you see when you enter the park and serves as a backdrop for stage shows and fireworks.
+Plus, the castle is the first thing you see when you enter the park and serves as a backdrop for stage shows and fireworks.

-Every once in a while Disney will open it up for a contest, with one lucky winner getting the rare chance to stay the night.
+Lastly, there is a hidden suite inside that most guests don’t know about because it’s not open to reservations.
+However, every once in a while, Disney opens it up for a contest, with one lucky winner getting the rare chance to stay the night.

 Now that’s a true beacon of magic!